HauLiang/DAMAS-FISTA-Net/README.md

 python test.py --ckpt ./save_models/08-20-23-06/last.pt --test_dir ./data/One_test.txt
 ```

 After testing, the visualization and output results can be found in the `"vis_results"` and `"output_results"` folder, respectively.
+Also, these results can be downloaded from the following link: